michaelmalick/phd-thesis/2_introduction/intro.md

 [@Mueter2002a; @Beamish2004b; @Drinkwater2010a].
 For example, the vertical
 transport hypothesis represents one pathway in which large-scale climate processes may impact higher-trophic-level dynamics and the horizontal transport hypothesis represents an alternative pathway.
-In chapter xxx, I estimate the cumulative effects of these pathways on productivity of coho salmon in the Northern California Current using Bayesian network.
+In chapter 3, I estimate the cumulative effects of these pathways on productivity of coho salmon in the Northern California Current using Bayesian network.
 Results of this analysis strongly indicated that both the vertical and horizontal transport pathways